manulera/genestorian_data_refinement/readme.md

 ```
 python /path/to/genstorian_module/summary_nltk_tags.py /path/to/alleles_pattern_nltk.json
 ```
-It find the common pattern followed by alleles and makes a dictionary where the key is the pattern and the value is the list of occurrence of that pattern.
+It finds the common pattern followed by alleles and makes a dictionary where the key is the pattern and the value is the list of occurrence of that pattern.
 This dict is written into the json file `common_pattern.json`.
 Then, it counts the number of times the same pattern occurs and outputs it in the text file `common_pattern_count.txt` in decreasing order of occurrence.
 The script also counts the most common features with are not identified by our pipeline and it is written in another text file `most_common_other_tag.txt`, again in decreasing order of occurence.

 You can run this for the example strain list `Lab_strains/nbrp_strains/alleles_pattern_nltk.json` by running: